Welcome to our Coleman Octagon 98 8 Person Tent review!

 If you want to stick with Coleman and a somewhat rounded shape but you’d like some privacy once storytime ends, this is your tent.

 Parents can flee to the tent for three and leave the kids in the part fit for six.
 If something happens in the night, you’re still connected—but the tents also zip apart if you want to use them separately.

 Here’s what this Coleman tent has that the Octagon tent hasn’t:

 - Large windows on more than one side.

 - E-ports for quick access to electrical power.

-Our Coleman Octagon 98 8 person tent review shows it appears to be an incredible tent for family bonding come rain or shine.
+Our Coleman Octagon 98 eight person tent review shows that it is an incredible tent for family bonding come rain or shine.
 Withstanding strong wind and keeping leaks at bay, it’s one you can use again and again for whatever your whims.
 The welded floors and inverted seams make this tent a water resistant choice.

 Still unsure which tent is best for you?
-Check out all our 8 person tent reviews here:
+Check out all our eight person tent reviews here: